 A good refractor delivers a beautiful, high contrast image.
 There are no components in the light path that could lead to shadowing and loss of light (as is the case with a reflecting telescope).
 There are no noticeable so-called spikes, and open star clusters look needle-fine and very aesthetically attractive.
 On the other hand, they are usually only available in smaller diameters, as these telescopes would otherwise become very cumbersome and expensive.
 In addition, many short focal length refractors have colour defects.

-Conversely, reflectors with very large diameters are available, these therefore also offer plenty of light.
+Conversely, reflectors with very large diameters are available, and therefore also offer plenty of light.
 This is important for deep sky observing, for example.
 If you compare a reflector and a refractor of the same aperture, the reflector is usually cheaper.

 For the type of mount: here one distinguishes between astronomical (equatorial) mounts and the simpler (altazimuth) mounts.
-The former is recommended for most observation purposes, as it allows the telescope to compensate for the rotation of the Earth by turning on just one small cog, thereby keeping the target celestial object in focus.
+The former is recommended for most observation purposes, as it allows the telescope to compensate for the rotation of the Earth by turning on just one small knob, thereby keeping the target celestial object in focus.
 On the other hand, the altazimuth mount is easier to set up and operate, easier to transport and is especially suitable for daytime nature watching.

 Some telescopes are also equipped with a so-called GoTo control.
-Many thousands of celestial objects are stored in an integrated computer which can then be tracked automatically at the push of a button.
+Many thousands of celestial objects are stored in an integrated computer, which can then be tracked automatically at the push of a button.

 If your telescope has a GoTo function, it can also be controlled via an external PC.
 However, we generally advise beginners not to try this.
 In principle, the hand control box already has all the functions that a PC can offer.
 For beginners, it is more important to first understand the hand control’s working principles, and to learn about the basic telescope functions.